luyadev/luya/docs/guide1.0/concept-tags.md

 > since 1.0.0-RC1

 The LUYA tags are a very strong usefull bb code similiar tag parsing concept.
 You can just add your own tag within an application or ship them directly with modules.
-The basic idea behind the tag parser is to enhance the Makrkdown syntax by your custom ideas.
+The basic idea behind the tag parser is to enhance the Makrkdown syntax by your customized tags.

 Lets assume you want to create a [Bootstrap Tooltip](http://getbootstrap.com/javascript/#tooltips) right at the fingertips of all contents in all modules or views.
 As the [Elements](concept-elements.md) is thought to be a tool for the developer itself, the tag differs from this idea.
+It can be easily used by all editors of the administration area.

-## Create the Tooltip Tag
+## Create a Tag

-Create a new TooltipTag with a PHP file somewhere you might think its a good location, we recommend to store them `app/tags`:
+As mentioned above, we create a new TooltipTag with a PHP file somewhere you might think its a good location, we recommend to store them in the `app/tags` folder:

 ```php
 namespace app\tags;